 How to season it?

 Asparagus seasoning can vary based on your tastes, dietary concerns or what you are going to serve it with.
-I found the best seasoning for baked asparagus to be a sprinkle of grated Parmesan cheese and a squeeze of lemon.
+I found the best seasoning for baked asparagus to be a sprinkle of grated Parmesan cheese, a clove of minced fresh garlic, and a squeeze of lemon juice.

 Some of my other favorites include: